msds-mehrantjb/Capstone/README.md

 - Frontend: React + Vite
 - Backend: FastAPI (Python)
+- ChromaDB for vector storage and RAG memory
-- Agent Orchestration: LangGraph
+- LangGraph for orchestration and step-based agent execution
-- Local LLM Runtime: Ollama or llama.cpp
-- Vector Database: Chroma
-- Data Validation: Pydantic
-- Streaming: Server-Sent Events (SSE)
+- Ollama for local chat + embeddings
+- JSON/CSV as the authoritative workflow store for now
 ---

 ## Project Structure